Most of what you hear about copywriting is a lie.

 To some degree, copywriters are like the pirates of the marketing and sales industry.
 They are allergic to the “chain of command,” often disappear for months or years at a time, and are attracted to opportunity more than anything else.

 In other words, the idea of a degree in copywriting is about as absurd as a school for pirates.

-That being said, there are plenty of learning resources out there.
+That being said, there are plenty of learning resources out there for the aspiring copywriter.
 They just aren’t very formal.
 Many are even free.

 Free and Cheap Copywriting Resources

 You can learn a lot from reading copywriting books.